SPD Selector

 Lightning protection challenges: Renewable energy installations occupy large open areas with equipment continuously exposed to weather conditions, making them prime targets for lightning strikes.

-• Mesh conductor networks or strategically placed air terminal rods covering photovoltaic arrays
+• Mesh conductor networks or strategically placed rods covering photovoltaic arrays

-• Surge protection devices on both DC solar circuits and AC grid interconnection equipment
+• Surge protective devices on both DC solar circuits and AC grid interconnection equipment

 Wind turbine lightning protection:

-• Built-in air terminal receptors integrated into blade tips and nacelle housing
+• Built-in lightning receptors integrated into turbine blade tips and nacelle housing

 • Tower structure serves as down conductor pathway to foundation grounding system